mpv-player/mpv/DOCS/man/en/input.rst

     Toggle OSD level.
 If <level> is specified, set the OSD mode (see ``--osd-level`` for valid values).

+print_text "<string>"
+    Print text to stdout.
+The string can contain properties, which are expanded like in ``--playing-msg``.

 show_text "<string>" [<duration>] [<level>]
     Show text on the OSD.
 The string can contain properties, which are expanded like in ``--playing-msg``.
 This can be used to show playback time, filename,